 If you are interested in making some simple sustainable changes this year, then one of the easiest ways is to choose greener products to clean with in the home.
-I originally made these changes for health reasons after finding myself in hospital after inhaling toxic fumes from a bleach based cleaner several years ago.
+I originally made these changes for health reasons as I ended up in hospital after inhaling toxic fumes from a bleach based cleaner several years ago.
 Sadly, a lot of the cleaning products on our supermarket shelves are not great for our health and the environment.
 From plastic sponges that end up in landfill, synthetic fragrances to indoor air pollution, these are all things we could really easily live without.
 Many of these products cause huge problems for people who suffer from respiratory conditions or allergies so by cutting down on them, you are making your home a far healthier and kinder place to live.

 I often get asked what I use in my home so I thought I’d share my Natural Cleaning Essentials here on the blog.
 I’ve tried many different products over the year but these are by far my favourites and most importantly, do the job I ask of them.
 If you are going to switch to greener cleaning products, use up what commercial products first before you buy anything new.
 And start slowly, make one product switch at a time to see if you like it.
 Nothing on this list has been paid for or sponsored and these are all products I regularly buy and use.

 My list also includes some homemade cleaning recipes, so please make sure to read the individual posts I’ve linked to as they include some hints and tips as well as what surfaces not to use these products on.